dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 stains and they'll come out, but the cloth is never the same again.
 Scrub too hard and the fibers start to break down or the fabric changes shape.
 Use chemicals that are too rough and the color starts to change a bit.
-This doesn't mean that we are most perfect when we are most innocent, but to me, the eyes of the innocent see the world as it is.
+This doesn't mean that We are most perfect when we are most innocent, but to me, the eyes of the innocent see the world as it is.
 They cannot be so easily encouraged to see the world through a lens their ego doesn't permit them to see.
+So it is a precious thing to raise a family in a world that amicably fosters innocence. *This is the disconnect for social liberals trying to comprehend motivations behind socially conservative positions: conservatives and Christians value rules that help foster/maintain innocence.*

 <a name="living-with-the-truth-makes-us-strong" />

 ### &#x1D76B; [Living With the Truth Makes Us Strong](#living-with-the-truth-makes-us-strong)

-Obviously, there are some little evils that are hard to avoid, like white lies.
-We do these things even though we know the white lie may hide someone from the truth or ultimately lead to someone feeling better about themselves.
+Obviously, there are some little evils that are hard to avoid, like polite lies.
+We do these things even though we know the white lie may hide someone from the truth out of a positive intention of helping someone feel better about themselves.

-Accepting life with the consequences of the truth forces us, as we strove forward, to be cognizant of how our actions affect those around us.
+Accepting life with the consequences of the truth forces us, as We strive Forward, to be cognizant of how our actions affect those around us.
 Those of us dependent on lies become weaker versions of ourselves.
 However, they paradoxically gain strength with manipulation because they excel at manipulating circumstance.
 Yet, those who do so usually do not understand what they are doing or why and almost invariably end up burning themselves out.

-We might say that some lies are good, but I believe that we should strive never to lie, if we can help it.
-How do we deal with lies that harden the hearts of an entire nation?
-What about the lies that harm each one of us every day? *How do you fight this?* If the government came to our house to take your parent(s) away, what would you say if you knew they were innocent/guilty?
+We might say that some lies are good, but we should strive never to lie.
+How do We deal with lies that harden the hearts of an entire nation?
+What about the lies that harm each one of us every day? *How do you fight this?* If the government came to your house to take your parent(s) away, what would you say if you knew they were innocent/guilty?
 If you thought they were innocent or guilty?
 It's complicated, isn't it?
 What would a child say?

-- reorder statements above

 <a name="is-it-a-sin-to-ask-another-to-sin-for-you" />